ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 Broadcom announced several changes to the packaging and pricing of the VMware® portfolio that are effective on 1 May 2024.
 Cloud service providers, including {{site.data.keyword.cloud}}, can no longer sell individual VMware software solutions.
 These solutions are available only as part of VMware Cloud Foundation™, for which Broadcom announced a new pricing structure.

-Starting on 1 May 2024, {{site.data.keyword.cloud_notm}} is changing its {{site.data.keyword.vmwaresolutions_short}} portfolio and pricing in response the the VMware portfolio changes.
+Starting on 1 May 2024, {{site.data.keyword.cloud_notm}} is changing its {{site.data.keyword.vmwaresolutions_short}} portfolio and pricing in response to the VMware portfolio changes.

 ## Packaging and naming for offerings
 {: #vmwaresol_packaging-naming}